 Australia has one of the highest rates of pet ownership in the world, with 68.7% of Australian households having pets.
-According to a survey by our member, Animal Medicines Australia, 38% of households have dogs, 29% have cats, 12% keep birds, 12% keep fish, 3% keep reptiles and 1.9% have small mammals.
+According to a survey by Animal Medicines Australia, 48% of households have dogs, 33% have cats, 11% keep birds, 12% keep fish, 3% keep reptiles and 4% have small mammals.

 Most of us consider pets to be part of the family and, in return, having a pet has been shown to have positive health benefits.
 Studies show owning a pet can reduce stress, increase rates of exercise and even reduce the incidence of allergies and help strengthen the immune system in children exposed to pets in early childhood.

 But despite these benefits we need to be aware that our pets can share more than love with the rest of your family.
-Pets can carry bacteria, viruses, parasites and fungi which can be transmitted to humans, especially young children, through bites, poop, saliva or dander.
+Pets can carry bacteria, viruses, parasites and fungi which can be transmitted to humans, especially young children, through bites, poop, saliva or pet ‘dandruff’.

-Here are some tips about avoiding infections from your pets.
+Here are some simple tips about avoiding infections from your pets.

 Try to keep pets out of areas where you are preparing food, especially kitchen benchtops.
-As always, wash you hands with soap and dry thoroughly before handling food and after handling your pet, their food or toys.
+As always, wash your hands with soap and dry thoroughly before handling food and after handling your pet, their food or toys.
 Don’t let your pets lick or take food from your plate.
 Don’t wash pet food bowls in with your own dishes, preferably wash them in a separate laundry sink if you have one.

 Responsible pet ownership involves a lot of picking up poop which can transfer germs to your hands.
-Always wash your hands after cleaning out cages, fish tanks and cat litter and after picking up after your dog.
+Always wash your hands after cleaning out cages, fish tanks, sandboxes (including sand toys) and cat litter as well as after picking up after your dog.
 When out walking your dog, and if you have been picking up poop, make sure you wash your hands or use hand sanitizer before you eat or drink anything, or prepare food for others.

 Birds and reptiles